samarthgaggar/SamarthGaggar/README.md

 I'm a sophomore at Dublin High school, interested in AI and ML Development.
 Some activities I enjoy are Research, Robotics, and more!

+Interests:
+- Mechanistic Interpretability
+- Trustworthy Machine Learning
-Interests: Mechanistic Interpretability, LLM Reasoning, Trustworthy Machine Learning, LLM Behavior Analysis
+- LLM Behavior Analysis
+- Semantic Aware Tokenization

 ## Publications
 SALT: Steering Activations towards Leakage-free Thinking in Chain of Thought: https://arxiv.org/pdf/2511.07772

 ## 📫 Connect with Me